-- 7.51 The Standard Operating Procedures for the doctoral oral examination (viva voce) is available on: https://www.unisa.ac.za/sites/corporate/default/Apply-for-admission/Master%27s-&-doctoral-degrees/Policies,-procedures-&-forms. - 7.52 In the case of the examination of a doctoral thesis where a viva voce forms part of the curriculum of the doctoral degree, examiners should (in the first round of the examination: the examination of the thesis) clearly indicate the provisional result on the V51 form.
+- 7.52 Refer to the Standard Operating Procedures for the doctoral oral examination (viva voce). - 7.53 In the case of the examination of a doctoral thesis where a viva voce forms part of the curriculum of the doctoral degree, examiners should (in the first round of the examination: the examination of the thesis) clearly indicate the provisional result on the V51 form.